camunda/camunda-bpm-platform/README.md

 We have different maven profiles for selecting
 * *Runtime containers & environments*: jboss, tomcat, wildfly
 * *The testsuite*: engine-integration, webapps-integration
-* *The database*: h2,h2-xa,db2,db2-xa,sqlserver,sqlserver-xa,oracle,oracle-xa,postgresql,postgresql-xa,mysql,mysql-xa (XA is only supported on JBoss / Wildfly atm)
+* *The database*: h2,h2-xa,db2,sqlserver,oracle,postgresql,postgresql-xa,mysql (Only h2 / postgresql is supported in engine-integration tests)

 In order to configure the build, compose the profiles for runtime container, testsuite, database.
 Example: